 Black Rock Rangers

-Black Rock Rangers are veteran members of the Burning Man community who can help mediate disagreements, address safety concerns, direct participants to resources and information, find lost kids, and even just help put a fresh set of eyes and ears on sticky problems.
+Black Rock Rangers are participants, just like everyone else who attends Burning Man.
+Wearing white hats with the Black Rock Ranger logo and khaki-colored attire, Rangers are veteran members of the Burning Man community who volunteer to help mediate disagreements, address safety concerns, direct participants to resources and information, find lost kids, and even just help put a fresh set of eyes and ears on sticky problems.
+You can request their assistance at any time for disputes, emergencies, or questions.

 The Rangers’ ideal outcome is to help people solve their own problems with a gentle nudge in the right direction, and then fade into the dust when they’re not needed.
 Rangers can radio for law enforcement, medical and mental health staff, firefighting resources, and environmental clean-up teams if necessary.
+Black Rock Rangers are not law enforcement agents.

-Black Rock Rangers do not typically engage physically with participants.
+Black Rock Rangers do not engage physically with participants.
 Instead, Rangers rely on tools such as education, negotiation, and an appeal to the 10 Principles to resolve conflicts.

 Emergency Services Department (ESD)

 Black Rock City Emergency Services Department personnel wear yellow shirts labeled “Emergency Services” and feature the ESD logo on their uniforms and vehicles.
 They provide BRC with firefighting, emergency medical, and crisis intervention services.
 ESD is not part of any law enforcement or outside agency.
-Medical Stations are located on the Esplanade at 5:15, behind the plazas at 3:00+C and 9:00+C. Look for the lighted red cross above each station.
+Medical Stations are located on the Esplanade at 5:15, behind the plazas at 3:00 & C and 9:00 & C. Look for the lighted red cross above each station.

 Crisis Intervention Services